Mississippian culture pottery: Head pots

 Head pots are jars shaped like human heads, typical male, and the figures commonly appear to be deceased.
 They are typically 3–8 inches tall, with smaller vessels found in the Arkansas River Valley.
 The polychrome pots feature red, cream, and black slip on buff clay.
-Most were made between 1200 to 1500 CE in the Central Mississippi Valley area of Arkansas and Missouri.
+Most were made between 1200 and 1500 CE in the Central Mississippi Valley area of Arkansas and Missouri.
 They are considered to be the pinnacle of the Mississippian culture ceramics and are some of the rarest and most unusual clay vessels in North America.

 In 1880 an expedition sponsored by the Peabody Museum at an archaeological dig in Cross County, Arkansas found the first reported example.
 Approximately 200 whole and fragmentary head pots are in private and public collections.
 Each is unique and it is thought because of the shapes of their eyes and half opened mouths that they are representations of deceased individuals, a death mask of sorts, although it is unclear if they are meant to be the trophy heads of enemies or of their own honored dead.
 The pots often have painted surfaces, engraved lines representing tattooing and in some cases holes representing ear and nose piercing.
 Several fine examples are on display at the National Museum of the American Indian in Washington D.C., the Hampson Museum State Park in Wilson, Arkansas, the Parkin Archeological State Park in Parkin, Arkansas and in the University of Arkansas Museum in Fayetteville, Arkansas.